3b1b/site_demo/contents/fourier_transforms/fourier_transforms.md

 ##### Text

-The text of this chapter was written by [Grant Sanderson](https://github.com/3b1b) and [James Schloss](https://github.com/leios) and is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+The text is based on a video by [Grant Sanderson](https://www.3blue1brown.com/about), adapted and expanded to the blog format by [James Schloss](https://github.com/leios) and is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 ##### Images/Graphics

+<p><span style="color:blue"> Image licenses should be attached to the relevant images.  </span></p>

-- The image "[A 440](res/a440.png)" was created by [Grant Sanderson](https://github.com/3b1b) and [James Schloss](https://github.com/leios) and is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+- The image "[A 440](res/a440.png)" was created by [Grant Sanderson](https://github.com/3b1b) and [James Schloss](https://github.com/leios) and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0)](https://creativecommons.org/licenses/by-nc-sa/2.0/).

 [<p align="center"><img src="../cc/CC-BY-SA_icon.svg" /></p>](https://creativecommons.org/licenses/by-sa/4.0/)